Daniel: Chapter 1

 The book of Daniel can be segregated in a few ways for better comprehension of God’s work in the history of Israel and of the Gentile nations.
 Daniel chapter one through chapter six can be viewed as a historical chronology of Israel’s years of captivity.
 However, the latter chapters, seven through twelve, are prophetic and restart the historical chronology of when the visions and dreams were given to Daniel, beginning in the first year of King Belshazzar.
 The events revealed to Daniel in visions, dreams, and the discourse with the angel Gabriel, are not given in a sequential prophetic timeline from chapter seven through twelve.
 For example, the events revealed in chapter seven occur after the events in chapter eight.
 Chapter nine then covers the entire spectrum of time from King Nebuchadnezzar’s destruction of Jerusalem through today, and on through to the seven years of tribulation, and to the beginning of the 1,000 year reign of Christ.
 Finally, chapters 10 through 12, which are all based on the same vision, recount the prophetic events in chapters seven through nine in more detail, and in sequential order.

-The following table also provides insight on the book of Daniel concerning its two great divisions; first, concerning Daniel and his three fellow exiles in a historical sense (Daniel chapters 1-6), second, the prophesies revealed and interpreted to Daniel, (Daniel chapters 7-12).
+The following table also provides further insight on the book of Daniel concerning its two great divisions; first, concerning Daniel and his three fellow exiles in a historical sense (Daniel chapters 1-6), second, the prophesies revealed and interpreted to Daniel, (Daniel chapters 7-12).
 The following is a variation of that written by Bob Deffinbaugh, Daniel: Relating Prophecy to Piety, Daring to Believe Daniel, whose article can be found at bible.org.
 The difference with the following table by a layman, besides the extra content, is whether the prophetic passages presented in Daniel chapters 7-12 are chronological or not.
 It is viewed in this site that they are not, as will be shown in pages on this site concerning Daniel 7:1-28, Daniel chapter 7.

 A Historical and Chronological View of Daniel | Daniel chapters 1-6 | Daniel chapters 7-12 |